-The Loyola Center for Montessori Education
+Loyola University Maryland's Center for Montessori Education

 Loyola University Maryland offers graduate degree options for both new and experienced Montessori teachers and administrators.
 Many of our programs take place largely off-site, reaching students across the nation and around the world.
-All programs incorporate an 4-week summer session on Loyola's Evergreen campus. (watch video)
+All programs incorporate a 4-week summer session on Loyola's Evergreen campus. (watch video)

 Earn Your Master’s in Montessori Education

 Loyola University Maryland offers two pathways to a Master of Education in Montessori Studies:

 This unique program is offered in partnership with a select group of institutes.
 Candidates begin their M.Ed. simultaneously with their AMI training at one of our off-site partner institutes across the U.S. The capstone Education courses are then completed over a 4-week summer intensive program at Loyola’s Evergreen campus.
 Learn more about the concurrent degree program

 This new M.Ed. track will allow experienced Montessori teachers to grow their experience beyond their initial training and enhance their career trajectories.
 Applicants from all over the world are welcome.
 Learn more about the post-training-diploma

 As of Summer 2020, WMI will be transitioning back to an independent training center, with a new home on the beautiful campus of Mater Amoris in Ashton, MD.
 Check out their upcoming course offerings at wmi-montessori.org.